ehForwarderBot/ehForwarderBot/docs/guide/media_processing.rst

 Files in messages
 -----------------

-When a file sent out from a channel, it should be open, sought back to 0 ( ``file.seek(0)`` ) before sending.
+When a file sent out from a channel, it MUST be open, and sought back to 0 ( ``file.seek(0)`` ) before sending.

-Files sent should be able to be located somewhere in the file system, better with a appropriate extension name, but not required.
-All files should also have its MIME type specified in the message object.
+Files sent MUST be able to be located somewhere in the file system, and SHOULD with a appropriate extension name, but not required.
+All files MUST also have its MIME type specified in the message object.
 If the channel is not sure about the correct MIME type, it can try to guess with ``libmagic``, or fallback to ``application/octet-stream``.